When it comes to choosing the best trolling motor battery there are three basic types:

 Our Best Trolling Motor Batteries – The Verdict

-Selecting the correct trolling motor battery type and size is an important choice and we are confident this guide has made this much easier for.
+Selecting the correct trolling motor battery type and size is an important choice, and we are confident this guide has made this much easier for you.

 We outlined our top picks in each class in the box at the start of this article.
-Here below we spell out reasons for our choices.
+Here, below, we spell out the reasons for our choices.

 Best Trolling Motor Battery (AGM)